-Separate from the presentence report, the Office provides the court with recommendations regarding any proposed departures from or variances to the U.S. Sentencing Commission Guidelines.
-The Office also makes recommendations for alternatives to incarceration, for the length of post-conviction supervision, and for any special conditions to attach to the period of supervision.
+Separate from the presentence report, the Office provides the court with recommendations regarding any proposed departures from or statutory variances to the U.S. Sentencing Commission Guidelines.
+The Office also makes recommendations for alternatives to incarceration, for the length of post-conviction supervision, and for any special conditions for the period of supervision.